optiopay/klar/README.md

 ## Dockerized version

 Klar can be dockerized.
-Go to `$GOPATH/src/github.com/optiopay/klar` and build Klar in project root:
+Go to `$GOPATH/src/github.com/optiopay/klar` and build Klar in project root.
+If you are on Linux:

-    go build .
+    CGO_ENABLED=0 go build -a -installsuffix cgo .

 If you are on Mac don't forget to build it for Linux: